paul-lysak/paul_lysak_blog/content/posts/2017-09-18-serverless-lessons-learned.md

 - generate signed cookie which grants access to original and resized pictures
 - resize the picture to fit into requested bounds.
 Its results are cached in CloudFront, so no need to worry about persisting the picture - just give it away in response.

+Configuration of lambdas is quite convinient via environment variables in AWS console, so no need to package much configuration in the deployment artifact.
+What's even better - it can transparently use [KMS](https://aws.amazon.com/kms/) to encrypt sensitive information, so that no other user with access to AWS console could read it or illegally use it - AWS will only grant access to necessary keys to lambda function itself in order to decrypt the value.
+AWS console even can generate decryption code for you - just need to paste it into your project.

 [API Gateway](https://aws.amazon.com/api-gateway/)